-- Staff at band 8d or above, and consultants, must make a declaration within 28 days of the introduction of this policy, including a nil-declaration. - All other staff with a conflict of interest must make a declaration within 28 days of the introduction of this policy. - Managers are responsible for providing support to staff as necessary, including where questions on the materiality of an interest arise or where staff need support to understand requirements. - Directorate Managers are responsible for ensuring their staff complete their declarations as required. - The corporate Governance team are responsible for providing advice on the policy to others in the organisation. - The conflicts of interest working group, which includes representation from HR, IT, Medicine and Corporate Governance, will manage communication of the guidance and review its uptake. - Staff throughout the organisation will be reminded of their area of obligation to adhere to the Foundation Trusts policy during their annual appraisal.
+- Staff at band 8A or above, consultants, non-executive directors and Governors must make a declaration within 28 days of the interest occurring, or make a nil-declaration on an annual basis. - All other staff with a conflict of interest must make a declaration within 28 days of the interest occurring. - Managers are responsible for providing support to staff as necessary, including where questions on the materiality of an interest arise or where staff need support to understand requirements. - Directorate Managers are responsible for ensuring their staff complete their declarations as required. - The Corporate Governance team are responsible for providing advice on the policy to others in the organisation. - The Corporate Governance team are responsible for the proactive engagement with staff to raise awareness of potential conflict/s, how to make a declaration, when approval must be sought, and to encourage staff to make a declaration within 28 days. - Staff throughout the organisation will be reminded of their area of obligation to adhere to the Foundation Trusts policy during their annual appraisal.